Abiola-Gbolahan/Data-Analysis/SQL EDA on Chinook Database/Readme.md

-Here's a human-written `README.md` project documentation you can paste into your GitHub repository:

----

-# 🎧 SQL Exploratory Data Analysis on Music Store Database
+# SQL Exploratory Data Analysis on Chinook Database (Music Store Database)

-This project showcases a **SQL-based exploratory data analysis (EDA)** conducted on a digital music store database.
+This project showcases a **SQL-based exploratory data analysis (EDA)** I conducted on a digital music store database popularly known as Chinook Database.
 It includes several queries that answer insightful business-related questions and uncover patterns related to customer behavior, sales, media preferences, and artist performance.

 ---

-## 📂 Project Overview
+## Project Overview

 Using **SQL queries**, I explored various aspects of a music store's database including customer demographics, track purchases, invoice patterns, and top-performing artists.
 The goal was to extract meaningful insights that could help stakeholders make data-driven decisions on marketing, inventory, and customer engagement strategies.

 ---

-## 🔗 Resources
+## Resources

 * **Database Used:** [Chinook SQLite Database](w)